dwhall/krnl/README.md

 * [seL4](https://sel4.systems/About/)

 Things that belong in the microkernel:
-* Memory management, protection and DMA
+* Task registration
+* Event dispatch to Tasks
+* NVIC-accelerated scheduler
 * Interrupt handling
-* Event dispatch to Tasks
+* Memory management and DMA
+* System time management
+* SBOM and Capabilities security
+* Cryptographic identity and authentication

 Things to keep OUT of the microkernel:
-* Messages - Variable length, application-level messages: (time, src, dst, payld), any bus
+* Message Passing - Variable length, application-level messages: (time, src, dst, payld), any bus
+    - instead, a user-space service manages zero-copy messaging; employs Kernel event.
 * Device Drivers that do NOT directly support microkernel objects.